MotionSight: Boosting Fine-Grained Motion Understanding in Multimodal LLMs: Dataset Filter and Curation for

 \section{Dataset Filter and Curation for \oursdata}

 In this section, we focus on the methodological aspects and specific steps involved in filtering and curating the instruction and preference subsets for SFT and DPO, providing supplementary details to the dataset construction process of~\oursdata~described in Section~\ref{sec:data}.
+Figure~\ref{fig:more_examples} showcases the examples we filtered.